 She is a contributing author to International Asset Tracing in Insolvency, Oxford University Press, 2010.
 Rachael is a member of the Cayman Islands Legal Practitioners Association and the Bar of England and Wales.

-Rachael was named Offshore Litigator of the Year at the Citywealth IFC Awards 2020 and Advisor of the Year in the Wealthbriefing European Awards 2020 and was named Lawyer of the Year in Litigation at the Citywealth Awards 2022.
+Rachael was named Offshore Litigator of the Year at the Citywealth IFC Awards 2020, Advisor of the Year in the Wealthbriefing European Awards 2020 and was named Lawyer of the Year in Litigation at the Citywealth Awards 2022.
 Rachael took silk in August 2021.

 2007 - Cayman Islands